 Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments Community satisfaction with local parks, playgrounds, sporting and recreation facilities and natural Director Operations 4th This will be included in the community consultation areas Quarter Not yet due process to be undertaken in the 4th quarter.
 80 per cent community satisfaction with the provision of parks, playgrounds, sporting and recreation facilities, natural areas and public Director Operations 4th This will be included in the community consultation process to domain Quarter be undertaken in the 4th quarter.
-Percentage of recycling to total Director Operations 4th waste generation Quarter Not yet due Due at June for total years amount Manager Waste, Drainage & 60 per cent diversion of waste from Cleansing Services 4th landfill Quarter Council current diversion rates trends are over 60% diversion Below 4 per cent contamination by Manager Waste, Drainage & weight for dry recyclables and green Cleansing Services 4th Recent green waste audit reports 0.85% by weight waste Quarter contamination level Increase by 5 per cent the proportion Recent contracts for Council generated waste secured for of recycled materials used in Manager Designs and recycling allowing more accurate figures to be reported next construction and maintenance Projects 4th Quarter quarter.
+Percentage of recycling to total Director Operations 4th waste generation Quarter Not yet due Due at June for total years amount Manager Waste, Drainage & 60 per cent diversion of waste from Cleansing Services 4th landfill Quarter Council current diversion rates trends are over 60% diversion Below 4 per cent contamination by Manager Waste, Drainage & weight for dry recyclables and green Cleansing Services 4th Recent green waste audit reports 0.85% by weight waste Quarter contamination level Increase by 5 per cent the proportion l., Recent contracts for Council generated waste secured for of recycled materials used in Manager Designs and recycling allowing more accurate figures to be reported next Drianita 2 Kara Banfannana construction and maintenance Projects 4th Quarter quarter.
 Report to be provided in the 4th quarter.
-Priority 3 Key Performance Indicators 50 an and and and and an an an to be a smulleted during 50 speed and volume counts are to be completed during 2007/08.
+Priority 3 Key Performance Indicators 50 speed and volume counts are to be completed during 2007/08.
 To 30 December, 20 counts have been completed.
 Director Operations On target to complete the required work.
-Average speed on local roads Ongoing Ongoing Consultant has been engaged to undertake the study and Five per cent reduction in recorded Manager, Traffic and report has been made available.
-The matter will be reported to accidents on local roads Transport 4th Quarter Council in March 2008.
-Parking study currently being carried out.
-Outcomes to be 80 per cent utilisation of Council's town reported next quarter.
-Briefing sessions held at Planning centre car parks Transport 4th Quarter Forum.
-Number of operations that involve Director Operations 4th Awaiting advice from SES and RFS.
-Figures to be made emergency response Quarter Ongoing available when provided.
+Aan anadan laad saada The state of the s 0 On larger to complete the required work.
+Average speed on local roads Ongoing Ongoing Consultant has been engaged to undertake the study and Five per cent reduction in recorded Managar Troffic and Five per cent reduction in recorded accidents on local roads Manager, Traffic and report has been made available.
+The matter will be reported to Council in March 2008. accidents on local roads Transport 4th Quarter 90 per cent utilisation of Council's town Managar Traffic and Parking study currently being carried out.
+Outcomes to be reported next guarter.
+Briefing sessions held at Planning 80 per cent utilisation of Council's town Transport 4th Quarter Forum.
+Number of operations that involve centre car parks Director Operations 4th Awaiting advice from SES and RFS.
+Figures to be made ' ' • Ongoine emergency response Quarter Ongoing available when provided.